-This post is a perfect information guide if you are visiting for the first time in Bali and looking to create an epic vacation!
+This post is a perfect 2 week Bali itinerary for first timers in Bali looking to create an epic vacation!

 There is something awe-inspiring about the island of Bali, from the colorful offerings and the smell of the incense that fill the streets; the lush green horizon of rice fields and palm trees; the turquoise blue ocean with the spectacular underwater world; the stunning temples and local architectures; and the never-ending smiles on local people’s faces.